mhurley100/pands-project/README.md

 Multivariate plotting lines for all 4 dimensions enables visualisation of the relationship between the variables.
 Again, the Setosa easily identifiable as being different.
 Multivariate plotting is adding a new dimension and is a step above tables and univariate analysis.

 ### Applying Machine learning
 Machine learning techniques aid validation of the dataset and estimate accuracy.
-Machine learning is about learning some properties of a data set and then testing those properties against another data set.
+It involves learning properties of a data set and then testing those properties against another data set.
 A common practice in machine learning is to evaluate an algorithm by splitting a data set into two- one of those sets the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.

 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.

  Each instance describes the properties of an observed flower measurements and the output variable is specific iris species.

 Run Iris-4.py (program adapted from machinelearningmastery.com[2]).
-KNN can be used for predicting class membership.
-An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
-It can also be used for regression — output is the value for the object (predicts continuous values).
-This value is the average (or median) of the values of its k nearest neighbours.
-Accuracy is 90% which gives high confidence.
-This is a step change in data analytics, machine learning can predict outcomes.

 Pandas, pandas plotting, matplotlib, csv and several sklearn libraries are imported.